-5.3 Deploy and Validate Oracle Enterprise Repository on One Cluster Member
+5.3 Step 2: Install, Deploy, and Validate Oracle Enterprise Repository on One Cluster Member

-For information on deployment and validation of Oracle Enterprise Repository on an application server, see Section 3.1, "Configure Your Application Server".
+For information on how to install, deploy, and validate the Oracle Enterprise Repository on an application server, see Section 3.1, "Configure Your Application Server".
 (For example, all of the sample names should be changed.)